joryeugene/mac-dotfiles/README-nvim.md

 # Neovim Configuration

 This is a comprehensive Neovim configuration designed for efficient coding and text editing, particularly tailored for full-stack web development.
-It includes various plugins and custom keybindings to enhance productivity.
+It includes various plugins and custom keybindings to enhance productivity and align closely with PyCharm's IdeaVim setup.

 ## Features